Species Introduction

 Q: What water parameters do African Dwarf Frogs require?

-African Dwarf Frogs prefer soft to moderately hard water, with a pH level between 6.5 and 7.5.
-The water temperature should be maintained between 24°C to 27°C. Regular monitoring of ammonia, nitrite, and nitrate levels is vital, as these frogs are sensitive to poor water quality.
-Keeping ammonia and nitrite at 0 ppm and nitrates below 20 ppm is essential for their health.
-Utilising a quality water conditioner can help remove harmful chemicals, while regular water changes can maintain optimal conditions.
+African Dwarf Frogs prefer slightly acidic to neutral water, ideally with a pH between 6.5 and 7.5.
+The water temperature should be maintained between 24°C and 28°C (75°F to 82°F).
+Regular monitoring of ammonia, nitrite, and nitrate levels is crucial, as these frogs are sensitive to toxins.
+Ammonia and nitrite levels should be at 0 ppm, while nitrate should be kept below 20 ppm.
+Using a high-quality water conditioner can help eliminate harmful chemicals from tap water.

 ✓ Expert Tip